panacotar/blog/_posts/2024-10-28-place-an-ssh-honeypot.md

 ---
 layout: post
 title: Place an SSH honeypot
-published: false
 ---

 After deploying my VPS and taking [steps to secure it]({{ site.baseurl }}{% post_url 2024-06-29-linux-vps-hardening-a-checklist %}), I had the original SSH port (22) inactive.
 But it kept me curious about the default SSH activity going on there.
 How much brute forcing is happening on a publicly exposed server?
 I started experimenting with honeypots to find out more.

 But first, let's get the definition out of the way.
-A honeypot in Cybersecurity is a decoy resource which appears as a legitimate target.
+In Cybersecurity, a honeypot is a decoy resource designed to look as a legitimate target.
 It is often deployed to distract attackers from the important resources on the network, and/or profiling potential threats.

 ## Choosing a honeypot
-There are plenty of honeypots available, each for different purpose, deployment context, OS, network systems.
+There are plenty of honeypots available, each a for different purpose, deployment context, OS, and network systems.
-For my needs, I wanted an SSH honeypot, low-interaction and not too resource intensive, compatible with Linux, relatively easy to set up and understand.
+For my needs, I wanted a low-interaction SSH honeypot, not too resource-intensive, compatible with Linux, and relatively easy to set up and understand.

 After tinkering with some of them, I'm describing here the **Basic SSH Honeypot** created by [Simon Bell](https://github.com/sjbell).
 I've forked and updated it to suit my needs, and you can find it [here](https://github.com/panacotar/basic_ssh_honeypot).